nemigaservices/pii-service/README.md

 ![image](https://user-images.githubusercontent.com/7335416/52501443-3886f180-2b95-11e9-88e2-c27be24e310b.png)

-PII Data is store in a Firestore NoSQL database that allows storing easy expansion of the data fieds without
+PII Data is store in a Firestore NoSQL database that allows storing easy expansion of the data fieds without any modificaitons of changes to the service.
+For each entry Cloud Store automatically assigns unique ID for the user that is returned to the caller upon the record creation.

+Service also maintains an audit log that is stored in a table in CloudSQL MySQL database; each log entry contains the API key that was used for the operation, unique ID of the user, name of the field that was change and the new values.
+Delete operation is indicated as name of the field "all" and value set to "delete".